tkormylo/tkormylo.github.io/README.md

 1. After a review of the main.js file I made the following changes.
  - Update the number of animated pizzas from 200 to 35.
 The screen is still covered in pizzas, but greatly reduces the load and time to process the animations.
  - Update the "updatePositions" FOR loop that controls the pizzas location updates to pull out any variables that can be calculated as static to NOT be a part of the FOR loop.
 Again, the greatly helps with load times as the CPU does not need to re-calculate the same information over and over despite the value(s) remaining static.
+ - 8/18/2015: Made additional updates as per suggestions of Udacity code review.
+Items such as how I scan the DOM for certain elements by class name have been improved, FOR loops have been further optimized to remove redundant static calculations, etc.
+ - 8/18/2015: One change that has not been made is to dynamically calculate the number of pizzas to render on the screen based on the "inner height".
+	While the suggestion from Udacity was made.
+It is not clear to me how this would be implemented or done.
+The review was classified as a nitpic and at this time the application currently performs well above 60FPS after the other changes were made.
+ - 8/18/2015: Updated styles.css for pizza.html based on Udacity code review to further enhance FPS performance.